scozv/ostinato/latex/README.md

-Dola, A Template for Documentation
+Ostinato, A Template for Documentation
 ======

-Dola is just a documentation template, it contains:
+Ostinato is just a documentation template, it contains:

-* `Gitbook` template with dual language, see demo at [`algo-wiki`](https://scozv.github.io/algo-wiki/)
+* `Gitbook` template with dual language, see demo at [`tango-wiki`](https://scozv.github.io/tango/)
 * [TODO] `LaTeX` template
 * [TODO] `Jekyll` template for static Blog website